YetiForceCompany/YetiForceCRM/README.md

 -	Updated jQuery to v2.1.4 and jQuery-ui to v1.11.4 and made changes in javascript files.
 -	Improved the compatibility with PHP version 5.4.
 -	Improved the display of text fields.
+-	Improved the display of logs in cron.
 -	Improved the global variables.
 -	Improved the titles of buttons in Details view.
 -	Improved the generation of queries for reference fields.
+-	Improved icons of filters.
+-	Improved error reporting during the verification of configuration.
 -	Added changes from Vtiger rev. 14461, 14484 (6.3.0).
 -	Added omitted fixes that had an influence on records creation.
+-	Optimized backup files.